Lama3L9R/PublicReleases/README.md

   + Based on 7.35, and should work on any version around 7.35
   + Tested on 7.36 (Build #68355)
   + [Download (Personal Telegram Channel)](https://t.me/ldsharepoint/31)
+  + Does not work on latest release, see: https://t.me/ldsharepoint/68 for temp solution
 - [Niagara Patcher](https://git.lama.icu/projects/RE/repos/niagarapatcher/browse)
   + Patch Niagara Launcher to unlock all pro features
   + Tested on 1.13.10